edgedb/easy-edgedb/chapter16/index.md

 } filter exists .important_places;
 ```

-And the data is there!
+And the data is all there!
 Beautiful.

 ```
 {